kohlivrinda/shakespeare-gpt/README.md

 3. Get insight into the power of transformers over standard NLP techniques.

 There are a bunch of things pertaining to this project that I would like to experiment with in future.
 - Currently the model works on word-level, thus the sentences generated may appear nonsensical.
-The next thing for me is to explore more advanced tokenization methods such as WordPiece tokenizer.
+The next thing for me is to explore more advanced tokenization methods.
 - I also wish to train this model on different datasets to see how it performs.